-Figure 13 Creating an Admin Account on the Wireless LAN Controller (WLC)
+Figure 13: Creating an Admin Account on the Wireless LAN Controller (WLC)

 5.1.3 Configuration of WLC

 The process of configuring the Wireless LAN Controller (WLC) includes modifying key initial settings necessary for smooth network operations.
 This information includes the System Name, Management IP address, Subnet Mask, and Default Gateway .
 These attributes serve as the WLC's identification, establishing its position inside the network and allowing connection with other network components.
 In network synchronisation and coordination, precise timezone and date-time information is important.